 If you think your dog has kennel cough contact your vet and tell them your suspicions.
 As Kennel cough is contagious, don’t take your dog into the waiting room.
 Although there isn’t a specific test for kennel cough, your veterinarian will examine your dog and exclude any other causes of non-productive cough.

-In mild cases of kennel cough, no medication is needed.
+In mild cases of kennel cough, medication isn’t needed.
 Usually, the condition clears up within seven to fourteen days, very much like the common cold.
 However, if the illness is severe, your dog may need antibiotics, anti-inflammatory drugs, and cough medicine may be required.

 Can you give a dog cough medicine?

 So can you help your dog when they are suffering from kennel cough?
-Just like us when we have a cold there are some things that you can do to help your dog feel more comfortable.
+Just like us, when we have a cold, there are some natural remedies for kennel cough that you can try at home.

-Coconut oil, like honey, has amazing antiviral properties.
-Not only that but it’s antibacterial, helps prevent harmful yeasts and fungi from developing and can aid in recovery.
+Coconut oil, like raw honey, has exceptional antiviral properties.
+Not only that, but it’s antibacterial, helps prevent harmful yeasts and fungi from developing, and can aid in recovery.

-Coconut oil can affect your dog’s stools so introduce it gradually to their diet.
-The recommended dosage for dogs that are suffering from kennel cough is 2 teaspoons of coconut oil per ten pounds of body weight.
-This should be spread throughout the day.
+Coconut oil can affect your dog’s stools, so introduce it gradually to their diet.
+The recommended dosage for dogs suffering from kennel cough is two teaspoons of coconut oil per ten pounds of bodyweight spread throughout the day.

-Eucalyptus, lavender and cinnamon all have antiviral properties and once diluted can either be sprayed into the air or used in a diffuser to help soothe your dog’s cough.
+Eucalyptus, lavender, and cinnamon all have antiviral properties and, once diluted, can either be sprayed into the air or used in a diffuser to help soothe your dog’s cough.

-Once your dog is feeling a bit more comfortable, they are more likely to feel more energetic and want to carry on with their daily routine.
+Once your dog feels a bit more comfortable, they are more likely to feel more energetic and want to carry on with their daily routine.
 But is it possible with kennel cough?

 Can I walk my dog with kennel cough?